You are currently viewing DIY Wall Mounted Console Table

-Every entryway, even a tiny one, needs a surface where we can showcase a welcoming sign, some dear to heart photos or lovely little items which make the home warm and cosy as soon as you step in.
+Every entryway, even a tiny one, needs a surface where we can put our keys as soon as we step into our Home, showcase a welcoming sign, some dear to heart photos or lovely little items which make the home warm and cosy from the very entrance door.

 Our entryway has not pretty much space for anything, but it has a big unconventional radiator instead.
 It dramatically affects both – the inside temperature in winter and my aesthetic dignity.